 Make sure your baby is gaining weight and otherwise healthy and getting enough calories.
 Then you can follow an action plan to get your supply back on track.

 Don’t forget to ask your midwife to check if the baby has tongue tie.
 This is a fairly common condition and can be fixed very easily with a simple procedure at a clinic or in hospital.

 If you do want to boost your breast milk supply then read on for some handy and practical tips!

 1. Stay hydrated

-You need to drink a pint of water at every single feed.
+You need to drink a half pint to a pint of water at every single feed.
 Try to have a glass or bottle of water on the go with you at all times.

 It’s such a huge part of breastfeeding and when you’re exhausted from the trials of motherhood it can be really easy to forget to drink enough water.

 Make time to have a drink as often as you can, it’s so important for you and your baby.
 Being hydrated will help your body to produce more milk.